-- 3.2 (1) This section does not apply to regulated work done in respect of amusement rides or passenger ropeways. - (2) An individual must not do regulated work in respect of elevating devices unless one of the following applies: - (a) the individual - (i) is a certified elevating device mechanic and the regulated work is within the scope of the individual's certificate of qualification, and - (ii) is, or is employed by, a licensed elevating device contractor; - (b) the individual is a certified elevating device mechanic acting outside the scope of the individual's certificate of qualification and the regulated work is - (i) done under the direct supervision of a certified elevating device mechanic, and - (ii) within the scope of the supervisor's certificate of qualification; - (b.1) the individual is a mechanic-in-training and the regulated work is - (i) done under - (A) the direct supervision of a certified elevating device mechanic, if the individual is performing a skill that is not signed off in the individual's skills passport, or - (B) the general supervision of a certified elevating device mechanic, if clause (A) does not apply, and - (ii) within the scope of the supervisor's certificate of qualification;

-- (c) the regulated work is described in section 3.3 and is done in accordance with that section. - (3) An individual must not do regulated work as an attendant of an elevating device unless the individual has been trained to attend the device in a training program acceptable to a provincial safety manager.
+- 3.2 (1) This section does not apply to regulated work done in respect of amusement rides or passenger ropeways. - (2) An individual must not do regulated work in respect of elevating devices unless one of the following applies: - (a) the individual - (i) is a certified elevating device mechanic and the regulated work is within the scope of the individual's certificate of qualification, and - (ii) is, or is employed by, a licensed elevating device contractor; - (b) the individual is a certified elevating device mechanic acting outside the scope of the individual's certificate of qualification, or is a mechanic-in-training, and the regulated work is - (i) done under the supervision of a certified elevating device mechanic, and - (ii) within the scope of the supervisor's certificate of qualification; - (c) the regulated work is described in section 3.3 and is done in accordance with that section. - (3) An individual must not do regulated work as an attendant of an elevating device unless the individual has been trained to attend the device in a training program acceptable to a provincial safety manager. - [en.

-[en.
 B.C.
 Reg.
 239/2014, s.
-5; am.
-B.C.
-Reg.
-184/2019, App.
-2, s.
-2.]
+5.]